Palawan: Proposed division

 In April 2019, a bill dividing Palawan into three provinces was passed into law.
-The proposed three new provinces are Palawan del Norte, Palawan Oriental, and Palawan del Sur.
-A plebiscite, originally scheduled in May 2020, was held on March 13, 2021, that decided whether Palawan would be divided into three provinces or not.
+The proposed three new provinces were Palawan del Norte, Palawan Oriental, and Palawan del Sur.
+A plebiscite, originally scheduled in May 2020, was held on March 13, 2021, that decided whether Palawan would be divided into three provinces.
 Some civil society groups and Puerto Princesa residents opposed the proposed division, claiming that there was no extensive public consultation.
-The Comelec announced on March 16, 2021, that the majority of Palawan residents opposed the division and thus, it will not be carried out.
+The Comelec announced on March 16, 2021, that the majority of Palawan residents opposed the division and thus, it would not be carried out.

 Geography

 The province is composed of the long and narrow Palawan Island, plus a number of other smaller islands surrounding it, totalling roughly 1,780 islands and islets.
 The Calamianes Group of Islands to the northeast consists of Busuanga, Coron, Culion, and Linapacan islands.
 Balabac Island is located off the southern tip, separated from Borneo by the Balabac Strait.
 In addition, Palawan covers the Cuyo Islands in the Sulu Sea.
 The disputed Spratly Islands, located a few hundred kilometers to the west, are considered part of Palawan by the Philippines, and is locally called the "Kalayaan Group of Islands".

 Palawan's almost 2000 km of irregular coastline is lined with rocky coves and sugar-white sandy beaches.
 It also harbors a vast stretch of virgin forests that carpet its chain of mountain ranges.
 The mountain heights average 3500 ft in altitude, with the highest peak rising to 6843 ft at Mount Mantalingahan.
 The vast mountain areas are the source of valuable timber.
 The terrain is a mix of coastal plain, craggy foothills, valley deltas, and heavy forest interspersed with riverine arteries that serve as irrigation.

 The province has a total land area of 14,649.73 km2.
 When Puerto Princesa City is included for geographical purposes, its land area is 17030.75 km2.
 The land area is distributed to its mainland municipalities, comprising 12239 km2, and the island municipalities, which altogether measure 2657 km2.
 In terms of archipelagic internal waters, Palawan has the biggest marine resources that covers almost half of the Sulu Sea and a big chunk of the South China Sea that is within the municipal waters of Kalayaan Municipality which was officially annexed to the Philippine jurisdiction by virtue of Presidential Decree 1596 dated June 11, 1978.